Ahmadk-g/chronicle/README.md

 ### Information Architecture

 1. **Navigation**
+    - **NavBar**: Fixed on every page with links to essential pages.

-    - **Primary Navigation:** Links to the Home page and Events page
+    - **Primary Links:** Links to the Home page and Events page
     - **Registered Users:** Links to the posts feed page, liked posts page, Notifications page, Profile page, and Sign-out
     - **Unregistered Users:** Links to Sign-in/Sign-up pages

 2. **Home Page**

     - Overview of the platform
-    - NavBar with links to essential pages
     - List of posts displayed in reverse chronological order (most recent first)
+    - Links to individual post detail pages for further engagement.
     - Search bar for finding posts
     - Most popular profiles container